51 cool things to know about Super Bowl LI

-(CNN)The Super Bowl, aka your best yearly excuse to crush a six pack while you're on a couch on a Sunday night, is just days away!
+(CNN)The Super Bowl, aka your best yearly excuse to crush a six pack on a Sunday night, is just days away!

 You already know the basics: The Atlanta Falcons and quarterback Matt Ryan will take on the New England Patriots and quarterback Tom Brady in a battle between North and South; veterans and Super Bowl neophytes.